sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/types-draft.md

 Distance
 ----

-Returns distances in metric and imperial units.
-Recognizes digits followed optionally by kilometers, miles, or their abbreviations.
+Returns miles and kilometers.
+Recognizes numbers represented as digits followed optionally by kilometers, miles, or their abbreviations.
 For example:

 ```
 3,001.5 kilometers